ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 uv-data is then used to make images of other polarisations.
 Users need to specify the list of polarisation using ``CONTIMG_POLARISATIONS`` in their pipeline configuration file.
-In a later version, we aim to separate the self-calibration from the imaging, so that ALL pols including Stokes-I is imaged alongwith the other polarisations.
+In a later version, we aim to separate the self-calibration from the imaging, so that all pols including Stokes-I are imaged along with the other polarisations.

 Basic imaging parameters